Skip to content ↓

 CHILDREN AND YOUNG PEOPLE

-Rotherham MAST offer therapeutic interventions based on core conditions of unconditional positive regard, empathy and congruence.
+MAST offer therapeutic interventions based on core conditions of unconditional positive regard, empathy and congruence.
 We believe that trusting relationships built on a compassionate and caring approach which are client led are crucial to facilitating change.

 Our Schools Mental Health Specialists are trained Counsellors and adhere to BACP ethical guidelines, including engagement in monthly supervision.
 They work onsite in school settings, arranging sessions flexibly to fit with the individual school day, to provide:

-• One-to-one therapeutic sessions drawing upon integrative counselling and trauma informed practices.
-These include the use of creative mediums to engage children and young people in a self-directed process which addresses mental health concerns of a moderate nature and medium level duration.
+• One-to-one therapeutic sessions drawing upon integrative counselling and trauma-informed practices.
+These include the use of creative mediums to engage children and young people in a self-directed process, which addresses mental health concerns of a moderate nature and medium level duration.

-• Group based interventions to raise awareness of mental health, promote self-esteem and address anxiety
+• Group based interventions to raise awareness of mental health, promote self-esteem and address anxiety.

-• Staff support and consultation to complement a graduated response to children and young people with SEMH and/or attachment needs
+• Staff support and consultation to complement a graduated response to children and young people with SEMH and/or attachment needs.

 STAFF